SillyTavern/SillyTavern-Docs/Installation/ST-1.12.0-Migration-Guide.md

 1. Keep your operating system and runtime software like Node.js updated.
 This will ensure that your system is up-to-date with the latest security patches and fixes which can help prevent potential vulnerabilities.
 2. Use a whitelist and a network firewall.
 Only allow trusted IP ranges to access the server.
-3. Enable basic authentication.
+3a.
+Enable basic authentication.
 It acts as a "master password" before you can proceed to the front-end app.
+3b.
+Configure external authentication.
+A known service for that is [authentik](https://goauthentik.io/).
 4. Never leave admin accounts passwordless.
 A server will warn you upon the startup if you have any unprotected admin accounts.
 5. Use the discreet login setting outside of the local network.
 This will hide the user list from any potential outsiders.
 6. Check the access logs often.
 They are written to the server console and the `access.log` file and provide information on incoming connections, such as IP address and user agent.